MauricioRobayo/mauriciorobayo.com/src/pages/about.md

 Then I learned WordPress and PHP and built websites for everyone around me as a side gig.
 I wrote custom templates and silly plugins.
 Built some toy projects using CodeIgniter, just for fun, did online CS courses, learned Python, and played around with Ruby and Ruby on Rails.

 In 2019 I was able to take a year off to fully commit to learning in-depth web development and focused on mastering JavaScript.
-I plunged deep into TypeScript, React, and Nodejs, and have skyrocketed as a professional web developer.
+I plunged deep into TypeScript, React, and Nodejs, and have skyrocketed as a professional web developer ever since.